acteng/atip/docs/developer_guide.md

 To run locally you'll need [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 - `npm install` to install dependencies
-- `npm run generate-schema-ts` to rebuild TS definitions from changes to `src/schemas/*.json`
 - `npm run setup-govuk` to rerun Sass and generate GOV.UK styles
 - `npm run dev` to run ATIP locally (N.B. you need to run all the above commands before running this command)
   - To mimic GCP deployment and see private layers locally, follow instructions in `.env` and run `VITE_RESOURCE_BASE="" VITE_MIMIC_GCP_LOCALLY="true" npm run dev`
 - `npm run fmt` to auto-format code
 - `npm run check` to see TypeScript errors

-Upon first setup, you'll need to `npm run generate-schema-ts` and `npm run setup-govuk` to get all mandatory files for running.
+Upon first setup, you'll need to `npm run setup-govuk` to get all mandatory files for running.

 If you're using Firefox locally to develop and get "import declarations may only appear at top level" errors, upgrade to at least Firefox 112, go to